The City of Dearborn has established the following policy regarding neighborhood block parties:

 Applications to hold block parties must be received 48 hours before the planned event.
 There is a $25 fee for each permit.
 A petition, included with the application, must be signed by the residents.
 The petition must have the signatures and addresses of 50 percent of the residents on the street to be barricaded.
 The original petition will be valid for five years and a new petition will have to be submitted every five years thereafter.
 (However, if complaints are received from citizens at any time, you will be required to submit a new petition)

-Both the application and the petition are available at the City Clerk’s office or by following the link HERE.
+Both the application and the petition are available at the City Clerk’s office or by completing the forms attached above.

 After obtaining a permit, party organizers must get the barricades from the Department of Public Works, 2951 Greenfield, the business day before the block party.
 Call the Department of Public Works at 943-2075 to check for hours, usually 8 a.m. to 4 p.m.